openstack/openstack-manuals/doc/arch-design/source/arch-requirements/arch-requirements-enterprise.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Capacity and the placement of workloads are key design considerations
 for clouds.
-One of the primary reasons many organizations use a hybrid cloud
-is to increase capacity without making large capital investments.
-The long-term capacity plan for these designs must
+A long-term capacity plan for these designs must
 incorporate growth over time to prevent permanent consumption of more
 expensive external clouds.
 To avoid this scenario, account for future
 applications' capacity requirements and plan growth appropriately.